 But, what is Datex II?

 DATEX II is the electronic language used in Europe for the exchange of traffic information and traffic data.
 The development of DATEX II was initiated in the early 90s because of the need to exchange information between traffic centers of motorway operators.
 Soon there was the need to open this information to service providers.
 DATEX I was somewhat too limited for this and used outdated technical concepts.
 Which is why DATEX II was developed in the early years of this millennium.

 The project aims to use a specific common metadata model to represent this type of information accessible through National Access Points (NAPs) to increase interoperability by homogenizing the descriptors of data catalogues.
 If necessary, implementation of a new model and validation tools.

 The project aims to develop a LOD enhanced TIS with semantic capabilities, which includes the use of a LOD DATEX II and a common metadata model which would allow the incorporation of new publishers, datasets, data description and discovery services.

-About CEF Programme
+About the CEF Programmes:

 What is the European Data Portal?